kubeshop/testkube/docs/docs/articles/istio.md

 ## Compatibility with Istio

-Testkube has been verified to work Istio installations utilizing native sidecars.
+Testkube has been verified to work with Istio installations utilizing native sidecars.
 Compatibility with ambient mode or the CNI plugin has not been verified, but we are ready to support enterprise customers using these particular configurations.